Dr Samanta Mariani

 In January 2021, she was awarded a Chancellor's Fellowship and entry to the ESAT tenure-track programme at the University of Edinburgh.
 This allowed her to open up a new line of research on embryonic macrophages and their role in health and disease, with a special focus on normal and malignant foetal/infant haematopoiesis.

-Active member of the Science Festivals subcommittee of the CIR public engagement team.
+Academic Lead of the Science Festival subcommittee of the CIR public engagement team.

 Founding member of 'Macrophages@EdUni' interest group and co-organiser of the annual 'A cell for all seasons: Macrophages in health and disease' symposium.

 Medical Research Scotland